TheOdinProject/curriculum/markdownlint/TOP009_lessonOverviewItemsSentenceStructure/tests/TOP009_no_punctuation.md

 ### Introduction

-This file should be marked with an error because some of the lesson overview items has no punctuation
+This file should be marked with an error because some of the lesson overview items do not end with a period.

 ### Lesson overview